 policy is less crazy than it sounds!

-choice causes the cosmos to bifurcate: each possible
+Every “choice” causes the cosmos to bifurcate: each possible

 outcome occurs somewhere.
 SF plots in Type Four

-Time Lines – e.g.
+Time Lines – e.g. “All the Myriad Ways”

-them gets extremely confusing.
-See for instance
+confusing.
+See for instance “The Time Ships” (Baxter).

 If every collapsing wave‐function (i.e. every non‐deterministic

 event) produces forkings in the Time Line, far